3 History of Rockets & Space Flight

 In 1963, NASA launched a series of communications satellites into orbit to demonstrate the feasibility of geosynchronous satellite communications from the Earth’s surface.
 The Gemini spacecraft program was also started, and the capsule carried two astronauts.
 The Gemini program aimed to develop space travel techniques to learn enough to eventually land astronauts on the Moon.

 Ten Gemini missions were flown between 1965 and 1966, placing the U.S. firmly in the lead over the Soviet Union regarding spacecraft developments.
-The second piloted Gemini mission, Gemini IV, was in space for four days, and one of the astronauts, Edward H. White, Jr., performed the first spacewalk.
+The second piloted Gemini mission, Gemini 4, was in space for four days, and one of the astronauts, Edward H. White, Jr., performed the first spacewalk.
 The Gemini program was to provide essential information on human space activities.
 The program also included astronauts such as Neil Armstrong, John Young, and Edwin “Buzz” Aldrin, who would later walk on the Moon’s surface.

 Cutaway drawing of the Gemini space capsule.